-((Power/Volume): Press this knob to turn the system on and off.
+(Power/Volume): Press this knob to turn the system on and off.

-Turn this knob clockwise or counterclockwise to increase or decrease the volume.
+Turn this knob clockwise to increase or counterclockwise to decrease the volume.

-Speed Compensated Volume (SCV): The radio has Speed Compensated Volume (SCV).
+Speed Compensated Volume (SCV): The radio is also equipped with Speed Compensated Volume (SCV).
 When SCV is on, the radio volume automatically adjusts to compensate for road and wind noise as you speed up or slow down while driving.
 That way, the volume level should sound about the same as you drive.

 To activate SCV: